KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 ![Watch face variants](screenshot/watch-face-variants.jpg)
 <br/>_The four material variants, showing coloration of the large numerals._

 Most of the rest of the asset was organized into a Collection for decimation.
 The tiling and localized transforms needed to be preserved for the carbon fiber texture and for the logos, and the meshes needed to be combined by material to reduce draw calls.
-So for example all the buttons should be combined into a single combined mesh with one material.
+So for example all the buttons needed to be combined into a single combined mesh with one material.

 ![Collection for decimation](screenshot/collection-for-decimation.jpg)
 <br/>_The meshes for decimation and UV preservation._